 Rakhi recently bought a Rs.
 5 lakh health insurance cover for herself, despite her financial advisor's recommendation that she opt for a higher cover.
-A few months later, Rakhi was hospitalised and had to undergo a heart surgery.
+A few months later, Rakhi was hospitalized and had to undergo a heart surgery.
 The cost of hospitalisation came to Rs.
 8 Lakhs.
 Rakhi was forced to dip into her savings, something she might have prevented if she had purchased adequate health cover in the first place.

 Top-Ups And Super Top-Ups